Student Isolation Instructions

 Health Services will follow up with individuals on a daily basis to coordinate symptom check-ins and testing for students at their isolation location.
 It is imperative that students in isolation continue to complete their daily symptom screening in CoVerified as well.

 The standard stay in isolation is 10 days from a person’s first positive test, but it may be extended due to individual health considerations.
-It can also be reduced if the student receives two consecutive negative tests at least 24 hours apart, along with approval by the College’s medical director.
 While in isolation, the student can neither leave their room unless there is an emergency nor have visitors in their room.
 Students will be given an Occupancy Agreement that extensively lists the policies and protocols regarding their stay in isolation.
 Failure to comply with these terms is a violation of Colby policy.

 Access to General Support